MediaComem/comem-masrad-dfa/subjects/bootstrap/README.md

 Bootstrap provides a certain amount of those components and the documentation explains what classes to add on which HTML elements and how those elements should be organized for the component to render correctly.

 > Note that some components require the use of JavaScript to work as expected.
+>
-We will not see how to use thos JavaScript feature in this course.
+> We will not see how to use those JavaScript feature in this course.

 ### Buttons